-- (1) The number of securities remaining available for grant at January 2, 2011, does not include the additional securities authorized for issuance under the amendment and restatement of the 2007 Equity and Performance Incentive Plan contemplated by Proposal 4 in this Proxy Statement. - (2) The Company has stock options outstanding under two equity compensation plans: the 2002 Stock Incentive Plan and the 2007 Equity and Performance Incentive Plan.
-However, except as to outstanding awards, the 2002 Stock Incentive Plan was terminated immediately after the Company's 2007 annual meeting of stockholders.
+(1) The Company has stock options outstanding under two equity compensation plans: the 2002 Plan and the 2007 Plan.
+However, except as to outstanding awards, the 2002 Plan was terminated immediately after the Company's 2007 annual meeting of stockholders.
 Accordingly, no additional options may be granted under that plan.
-Shares subject to options under the 2002 Stock Incentive Plan that are forfeited or cancelled, or otherwise expire without issuance of the underlying shares shall become available for issuance under the 2007 Equity and Performance Incentive Plan.
+Shares subject to options under the 2002 Plan that are forfeited or cancelled, or otherwise expire without issuance of the underlying shares, shall become available for issuance under the 2007 Plan.